 COVID Insurance is a low cost niche cover introduced by few insurers specific to corona virus infection.
-It is a fixed benefit policy, where a lump sum amount is paid if you are diagnosed positive to COVID.
+Both Fixed Benefit and Indemnity policies are available.

 Other Benefits*: Each insurer extends additional benefits unique to each other.
 Following are the types of additional benefits: